All Episodes

 Was he tortured?

-They have gone so far out now in the uh concept of owning defeat that they can't afford good news.
+They have gone so far out now in the concept of owning defeat that they can't afford good news.

 It would have been celebration.

-There would have been great pride, it would have been a sense of achievement and an accomplishment.
+It would have been a sense of achievement and accomplishment.

 There was none of that.

-And this is not a comment just on the drive-bys, but this is a comment on the people.
+And this is not a comment just on the drive-bys.

-But now the guy who pulled down this is a big story, too, the guy who, along with the Americans pulled down the Saddam statue, he's apologizing.
+But now the guy who pulled down, this is a big story too, the guy who, along with the Americans, pulled down the Saddam statue, he's apologizing, saying he might have made a mistake.

-Drive by's found this guy.
+Drive-by's found this guy.

 I don't know.